Shear jamming and nonlinear rheology of chocolate suspensions: Experimental protocols

 \subsection{Shear-rate sweeps}

-After the 10-minute pre-shear at $\sigma = 50\,\rm{Pa}$, shear-rate sweeps are performed immediately, starting from high shear rates and decreasing to low values.
-The maximum shear rate is set according to the value measured during pre-shear, which depends on fat content.
+After a 10-minute pre-shear at $\sigma = 50\,\rm{Pa}$, stepwise shear-rate sweeps are performed from high to low rates.
+The maximum rate is set according to the value measured during pre-shear, which depends on fat content; the minimum is fixed at $\dot{\gamma} = 10^{-2}\,\rm{s}^{-1}$.
 This choice avoids edge fracture in low-fat samples, a phenomenon linked to large flow-induced normal stresses \cite{keentok1999}.
-Performing a descending rate sweep after a high-stress pre-shear lets the samples start from a well-defined, fully broken-down state and then characterizes the rebuilt structure on the way down -- an approach widely used to avoid slip/artifacts and to obtain reproducible flow curves (e.g., \citet{ewoldt2015} who run steady-state flow sweeps from high to low rates with roughened plates; and \citet{chen2021}, who explicitly use the ascending leg to disrupt structure and the descending leg to report the flow behavior).
-The minimum shear rate is fixed at $\dot{\gamma} = 10^{-2}\,\rm{s}^{-1}$.
+Performing a descending rate sweep after a high-stress pre-shear lets the samples start from a well-defined, fully broken-down state and then characterizes the recovery of the structure as stress is decreased -- an approach widely used to avoid slip/artifacts and to obtain reproducible flow curves (e.g., \citet{ewoldt2015} who run steady-state flow sweeps from high to low rates; and \citet{chen2021}, who explicitly use the ascending leg to disrupt structure and the descending leg to report the flow behavior).
 At each step, steady-state data are collected, with longer sampling times at lower shear rates to ensure comparable accumulated strain.
 The temperature is held at 40{\textdegree}C.